• Skip to main content

 • Only need vegetarian buffalo cauliflower dip instead of vegan?
 Add some cheddar cheese or blue cheese on top!

-This vegan buffalo chicken dip recipe can easily be made ahead of time.
-Which makes it an excellent candidate to take with you to all those holiday parties.
+This vegan buffalo chicken dip recipe can easily be made in advance, which makes it an excellent candidate to take with you to all those holiday parties.
 I wouldn't make it more than a few days before you need it.
 You want the flavor to be nice and fresh.

 • The sauce portion of this recipe can be made up to 3 days in advance.